Capnia lacustra

 Capnia lacustra, also known as the Lake Tahoe benthic stonefly, is a species of insect in the family Capniidae.
 It was first described by S.G.
-Jewett in 1965.
-It belongs to the family Capniidae and is the only stonefly known to spend its entire adult life underwater.
+Jewett in 1965 and is the only stonefly known to spend its entire adult life underwater.

 Description

 Capnia lacustra is a yellow-ish stonefly up to 5.5mm long that lacks both wings and external gills.
 It has long, filamentous antennae, paired abdominal cerci, and large compound eyes.

 Natural history

 Life cycle and behavior

 Unlike other stoneflies, Capnia lacustra adults do not leave the water to lay eggs.
 They have a univoltine life cycle and have been shown to exhibit facultative viviparity.
 Researchers have observed two distinct cohorts of Capnia lacustra: one with viviparous females that develop eggs in the fall and one with oviparous females that develop eggs in the spring.
 Genetic testing has shown that neither cohort is its own distinct species.
 In viviparous individuals, eggs have been observed in many parts of the body, including the head.